 Synonyms: Crocynia grevilleana B. de Lesd.; Lepraria lesdainii (Hue) R.C.
 Harris

-Description: Thallus leprose, byssaceous, cottony, forming 1-3 mm thick patches to several cm wide (sometimes a dm or more), dull, pale lime-green, composed of very lax mass of thin-walled, hyaline, anastomosing 2-3.5 µm thick hyphae with numerous septa.
-The hyphae are mainly erect, and bear laterally, in their distal parts, clusters of 1-3 algal cells to 15(-20) µm diam.
+Description: Thallus leprose, byssaceous, cottony, forming 1-3 mm thick, to several cm wide patches (sometimes 1 dm or more), dull, pale lime-green, entirely composed of very lax mass of thin-walled, hyaline, anastomosing, 2-3.5 µm thick hyphae with numerous septa, without soredia-like granules.
+The hyphae are mainly erect, and bear laterally, in their distal parts, shrub-like clusters of 1-3 algal cells which are up to 15(-20) µm wide in a form resembling a bunch of grape.
 Medulla not evident.
-Ascocarps and pycnidia not known.
-Photobiont chlorococcoid, the algal cells mostly spherical, single or forming short filaments no more than 3 cells long, 2•5–6(-10) µm diam; each cell with a nucleus and a parietal cup-shaped chloroplast with lobes, filling more than half of the cell periphery.
-Spot tests: all negative.
+Photobiont chlorococcoid, the algal cells mostly spherical, single or forming short filaments no more than 3 cells long, 2.5-6(-10) µm thick, each cell with a nucleus and a parietal cup-shaped chloroplast with lobes, filling more than half of the cell periphery.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: lesdainin, and a range of unidentified terpenoids (mostly in traces).

-Note: on limestone, calcareous sandstone, epilithic mosses and soil, sometimes on walls, especially in fissures, in sites protected from rain, certainly much more common throughout Italy below the subalpine belt.
-According to Baruffo & al. (2006) this is the most shade-loving among all species of Lepraria s.lat.
+Note: on limestone, calcareous sandstone, epilithic mosses and soil, sometimes on walls, especially in fissures, in shaded sites protected from rain, certainly much more common throughout Italy, below the subalpine belt.
+According to Baruffo & al. (2006) this is the most shade-loving among all leprarioid species.

 Growth form: Leprose